NiklasEi/bevy_asset_loader/README.md

 ## Initializing FromWorld resources

-In situations where you would like to prepare other resources based on your loaded asset collections you can use `LoadingState::init_resource` to initialize `FromWorld` resources.
+In situations where you would like to prepare other resources based on your loaded asset collections you can use `App::init_resource_after_loading_state` to initialize `FromWorld` resources.
 See [init_resource.rs](/bevy_asset_loader/examples/init_resource.rs) for an example that loads two images and then combines their pixel data into a third image.

-`LoadingState::init_resource` does the same as Bevy's `App::init_resource`, but at a different point in time.
+`App::init_resource_after_loading_state` does the same as Bevy's `App::init_resource`, but at a different point in time.
 While Bevy inserts your resources at the very beginning, `bevy_asset_loader` will initialize them only after your loaded asset collections are inserted.
 That means you can use your asset collections in the `FromWorld` implementation.

 ## Progress tracking